Anton Du Beke

-Anthony Paul Beke (born 20 July 1966), known professionally as Anton Du Beke (/duː ˈbɛk/), is a British ballroom and Latin dancer, author and television presenter, best known for being a professional dancer and a judge on the BBC One celebrity dancing show Strictly Come Dancing.
+Anthony Paul Beke (born 20 July 1966), known professionally as Anton Du Beke (/duː ˈbɛk/), is a British ballroom and Latin dancer, author, singer and television presenter, best known for being a professional dancer and a judge on the BBC One celebrity dancing show Strictly Come Dancing.
 His professional dance partner since 1997 has been Erin Boag.

 In 2009, he presented the United Kingdom version of Hole in the Wall for the BBC, replacing Dale Winton, after being a team captain in 2008.
 In November 2017 he released his debut studio album, From the Top, on Polydor Records.
 It reached number 21 on the UK Albums Chart.

 Family and early life

 Du Beke was born as Anthony Paul Beke on 20 July 1966 in Tonbridge, Kent, to a Hungarian father, Antal Xavier Beke (1939–2001), and a Spanish mother, Ascensión "Conchita" Lema.
 He has a younger sister and brother.
 He grew up in Sevenoaks, Kent, and attended Wildernesse School.
 Du Beke has discussed his father's problems with alcoholism and revealed that he was stabbed by his father in the leg and stomach during a Boxing Day altercation at their home in Kent.

 Du Beke began dancing at 14, when he discovered his local dance school, the Holton School of Dancing in Sevenoaks.
 He had three partners during these formative years before the Holton School of Dancing closed in 1987.
 Du Beke left school at 16 to follow an amateur dancing career.
 At 17, he decided to specialise in ballroom.
-While he danced during the evenings and at weekends, he had a day jobs as a salesman in "The Bed Post" in Petts Wood, south London. and Hamiltons in Chislehurst.
+While he danced during the evenings and at weekends, he had a day jobs as a salesman in "The Bed Post" in Petts Wood, south London, and Hamiltons in Chislehurst.
 He dated television presenter Caroline Feraday from 2007 to 2008.

 Du Beke married Hannah Summers on 20 April 2017 at Cliveden in Taplow, Buckinghamshire.
-The couple have twins, a boy and girl, born on 28 March of that year.
+The couple have twins, a boy and girl.
 They live in Burnham, Buckinghamshire.